The World Conference against Racism, Racial Discrimination, Xenophobia and Related Intolerance

 (iii) Liaising with financial and developmental institutional and operational programmes and specialized agencies of the United Nations, with a view to contribute to the development programmes intended for people of African descent by allocating additional investments to health systems, education, housing, electricity, drinking water and environmental control measures and promoting equal opportunities in employment, as well as other affirmative or positive measures and strategies within the human rights framework.

-In 2014, with resolution 27/25, the Human Rights Council further extended the mandate of the Working Group for three years.
+36/23, the Human Rights Council further extended the mandate of the Working Group for three years.

 Methods of Work